knock-savyarawat/knock-savyarawat/ReadMe.md

 4. Tests can be parameterized to have the data coming from scenario examples or Json or Excel file
 5. Tests can have multiple profiles set up in pom.xml - targeting SMOKE and regression and feature saggregation tests
 6. Tests can support multiple browsers - like Firefox, Safari etc.
+7. Tests can support parallel test execution
-7. Tests can have better reporting including screenshots at failure
+8. Tests can have better reporting including screenshots at failure
-8. Tests can have better logging
+9. Tests can have better logging
-9. Tests can be integrated with the Test Management Tool to publish automation results
+10. Tests can be integrated with the Test Management Tool to publish automation results

 ## How else could this feature be tested? ##